 1. PPOs: Preferred Provider Organizations

 About 82% of today's dental plans are PPO plans.
 In essence, if you opt for this type of plan, you can choose from a network of dentists who provide predetermined services for a reduced fee.
 These services are dictated by the provider of the insurance.
-If you select an out-of-network dentist, unfortunately, you may have to pay full price for a procedure.
+If you select an out-of-network dentist, you may have to pay the whole cost of a procedure.

 2. HMOs: Dental Health Maintenance Organizations/Capitation Plans

 This is the second-most popular type of plan, but its popularity pales in comparison to PPO plans, coming in at about 8% of all policies.
 This is generally considered to be a more affordable plan for patients because there is no deductible, a low monthly premium, and only a predetermined fee for non-preventative dental procedures.

 Preventative procedures are usually 100% covered.
 There tends to be no waiting periods, so you can usually get oral health care right away with an HMO plan.
 Speaking of prevention, using one of the best electric toothbrushes for two minutes twice a day can vastly improve the health of your teeth and gums, so try to make this part of your daily oral hygiene routine.

 As it is for PPO plans, a patient must choose an in-network dentist, but HMO plan networks tend to be smaller.